spencerbeggs/zsh-nvm-pnpm-auto-switch/README.md

 - ⚙️ Interactive configuration via command line
 - 🔁 Smart installation/update process that preserves existing settings
 - 📖 Built-in help system with detailed command documentation
+- 🔄 Self-update capability to keep the plugin current
+- 🗑️ Clean uninstallation option to remove all traces of the plugin

 ## Requirements